Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __origin_organism__
   - Type: string
   - Description: The specific species or source from which the enzyme is derived or isolated.
-It includes information about the genus and species of the organism.
+It includes information about the genus and species of the organism. (__if_applicable__)

 - __production_organism__
   - Type: string
   - Description: Information about the organism in which the biocatalyst was produced is crucial in the context of heterologous gene expression.
+If the production strain was purchased, more detailed information on the manufacturer and the organism should be provided.

 - __posttranslational_modification__
   - Type: string
-  - Description: Information about any chemical modifications or alterations that occur to the biocatalyst's protein structure after translation.
-This may include: Phosphorylation, glycosylation, acetylation,               methylation, ubiquitination and other modifications.
+  - Description: Information about any chemical modifications or alterations that occur to the biocatalyst's protein structure after translation, such as phosphorylation, glycosylation, acetylation,               methylation, ubiquitination and other modifications.

 - __purity__
   - Type: float
   - Description: Purity of enzymes typically expressed in percentage (%).
-It is usually stated as the percentage of the pure enzyme or active component relative to the total amount of the substance.
+It is usually stated as the percentage of the pure enzyme or active component relative to the total mass of the enzyme preparation.

 - __purity_specification__
   - Type: string